Why Do Beauty & Fashion Influencers Look The Same On My Feed?

 Recently, I was talking to Marianna Hewitt about her own content, which is very much a mix of beauty and fashion.
 Lately I've noticed it's skewing more the latter.
 She says this is partly because her followers want to know everything she's wearing.
 "As you build a relationship with your audience they may think of you as an expert in one area, but they are followers of your overall lifestyle and trust your judgement and appreciate your taste," she explains.
 "Beauty influencers are sharing more lifestyle as a whole, fashion girls are sharing their beauty routines — the lines are so blurred."

 In terms of general aesthetics, many influencers say one area fuels content creativity in another.
-"Fashion trends impact beauty trends," explains Sivan Ayla, a California-based creator and brand founder who authored a book on how to grow as an influencer.
+"Fashion trends impact beauty trends," explains Sivan Ayla, a California-based public figure who authored a book on how to grow as an influencer.
 "For example, green had a major moment over the summer, and I was all of a sudden targeted by green eyeliner ads all over Instagram.
 For me, there is a clear distinction between my beauty content and my fashion or accessories content, but it’s usually within the same aesthetic so it works together in a cohesive way."

 Advertisement